The Festival des Copeaux | SpönliFest will take place from May 14 to 17, 2026 in the Pierre-à-Bot Orchard in Neuchâtel.

-Join us for a weekend of carving together, spending time together and learning new crafts!
-We are greenwood carvers building an event for other craftspeople, experienced or beginners.
+Join us for a few days of carving together, spending time together and learning new skills!
+We’re green woodcarvers organising an event for other craftspeople, whether experienced or beginners

 About the name